 God the Holy Ghost - not there

-the second person of God - not there
+The second person of God - not there

 Jesus is not the Father - not there